open/close all folders

 - Handicapped Badass: Not as much as Kurogane and Syaoran but he kicks serious ass in the final battle before he gets his magic and eye back.

-- Heel–Face Turn: Fai has been working for Fei Wong in an attempt to resurrect his twin brother and was originally The Mole sent by Fei Wong in order to mislead the group and ensure C!Syaoran succeeded in finding the feathers.
-However, after becoming genuinely fond of the group, Fai has a change of heart following the events of the Acid Tokyo and Infinity arcs and turns against Fei Wong for real.
+- Heel–Face Turn: Fai has been working for Fei Wang in an attempt to resurrect his twin brother and was originally The Mole sent by Fei Wang in order to mislead the group and ensure C!Syaoran succeeded in finding the feathers.
+However, after becoming genuinely fond of the group, Fai has a change of heart following the events of the Acid Tokyo and Infinity arcs and turns against Fei Wang for real.

 - Heroic B.S.O.D.: Happens a few times over the course of the series, such as when Sakura is "killed" in Infinity, and when Ashura is killed in Celes.

 - I Hate You, Vampire Dad: He bears Kurogane a pretty hefty grudge after Kurogane arranges to have Fai turned into a vampire to save his life... although Fai's objections have nothing much to do with disliking being a vampire and everything to do with the fact that he wanted to die.
 The two of them reconcile once Fai's worked through some of his myriad issues.

 - Interrupted Suicide: It's implied he would have killed himself too after stabbing Sakura had Kurogane not stopped him.

 - Kung-Fu Wizard: His physical skills are high enough to fight around comfortably without using his magic.
 He is very gracile to leap and dodge, and has an affinity for kicks, very much like Syaoran.
 Most especially after becoming a vampire, as seen in the final battle.

 - Leitmotif: Strange Names One should probably note that this and Kurogane's "Break the Sword of Justice" are probably the only themes of the series that are completely separated from the normal style the soundtrack has going on.